SummaryRead the full fact sheet

 Tooth decay and sugar

-Sugar and tooth decay are closely linked.
+Sugar and are closely linked.
 Dental plaque is a clingy film made up of food particles, bacteria and mucous.
 The bacteria in plaque depend on sugars to produce acids, which break down the enamel and start tooth decay.

 All carbohydrates contribute to this process, not just sugar, but large amounts of sugar in sweets and soft drinks are most likely to contribute to decay.
 Other nutritious foods (like dried fruits) also allow the bacteria in plaque to produce acids.
 Sticky sugars that cling to the teeth are worse than sugars that are easily swallowed, such as fresh fruit.